PrestaShop/prestashop.github.io/news/_posts/releases/2018-10-10-prestashop-1-6-1-22-maintenance-release.md

 PrestaShop 1.6.1.22 is now available.
 It fixes an important bug introduced in 1.6.1.21:

-- A patch has been backported from 1.7.x in 1.6.1.21, but part of the code was missing and it can block a shop.
-Shops in 1.6.1.21 must upgrade to 1.6.1.22 as soon as possible.
+- A backported patch from 1.7.x was missing a line of code.
+This issue is not noticeable right away, but it can block a shop after a short number of days.

 [Download PrestaShop now!](https://download.prestashop.com/download/releases/prestashop_1.6.1.22.zip ){: .btn .btn-lg .btn-success}